-Details: Kakadu in the Wet Season
+Kakadu in the Wet Season details

-From Darwin, drive 250 kilometres east along the Arnhem Highway to Jabiru in the park’s northern corner.
+Getting there: From Darwin, drive 250 kilometres east along the Arnhem Highway to Jabiru in the park’s northern corner.

-Bed down at Jabiru’s 100 per cent Indigenous-owned Mercure Kakadu Crocodile Hotel, shaped like a giant saltwater croc.
+Staying there: Bed down at Jabiru’s 100 per cent Indigenous-owned Mercure Kakadu Crocodile Hotel, shaped like a giant saltwater croc.